 (John) Gurth Morgan-Owen (1883 - 1916)

-He took his BA degree in 1904 and became a teacher, firstly with his elder brother Morgan at Forest School in Essex and then at Stonehouse School, Broadstairs, before becoming senior master at St George's College, Quilmes, Buenos Aires.
+I am told that Gurth dropped his exhibition without telling his father but he took his BA degree in 1904 and became a teacher, firstly with his elder brother Morgan at Forest School in Essex and then at Stonehouse School, Broadstairs, before becoming senior master at St George's College, Quilmes, Buenos Aires.
 Gurth was almost certainly the "Morgan Owen" who travelled first class to Buenos Aires aboard Highland Laddie in September 1911, as this was when he took the position at St Georges College, a relatively new English school catering for the huge British population in Argentina.
 (His cousin, Thomas Francis Shelby, had been part of the British influx just after the turn of the century.)
 Gurth's brother, Morgan, had toured Brazil with Corinthians FC in 1910 and it may well have been Morgan's reports of his tour that prompted Gurth to go there.
 At St Georges Gurth taught classics, literature, French and secondary mathematics.
 He played cricket for the Quilmes C.C., of Buenos Aires, as well as football and hockey for local clubs; his sporting achievements raised his kudos at the school, where he went on to become the p.a. to the headmaster.
 Morgan again toured in South America in 1913, which would have provided another opportunity for the two brothers, who were obviously very close, to meet up.